The former family home

 More

-Theresia Inselkammer, nee Mair, was born in 1876 in Siegertsbrunn.
-In 1900, she married Franz Inselkammer and became farmer and landlady of the Inselkammer homestead in Siegertsbrunn.
-Three children were born from this marriage.
+Theresia Inselkammer, born Mair, was born in Siegertsbrunn in 1876.
+In 1900, she married Franz Inselkammer and became a farmer and landlady at the Inselkammerhof in Siegertsbrunn.
+He had three sons from this marriage.
 After the early death of her husband, she married his brother Valentin Inselkammer.
-After marrying Kreszenz Zehentmair, her oldest son Franz, together with his wife, took over the management of the Aying property with its brewery and inn.
-Theresia was the grandma of the three boys of Kreszenz and Franz, and often a guest at the Manor House.
+After marrying Kreszenz Zehentmair, their eldest son Franz and his wife took over the management of the Ayinger estate with its brewery and restaurant.
+Theresia was the grandmother of Kreszenz and Franz's three boys and a frequent guest at the manor house.

 Ursula